Chia-Lo/TCR-signal-strength-modulates-antigen-specific-CD8-T-cell-pathogenicity-in-non-obese-diabetic-mice/README.md

-# Thymic Self-Recognition-Mediated TCR Signal Strength Modulates Antigen-specific CD8+ T Cell Pathogenicity in Non-obese Diabetic Mice
+# Thymic Self-recognition-mediated TCR Signal Strength Modulates Antigen-specific CD8+ T Cell Pathogenicity in Non-obese Diabetic Mice

 This repository contains the code used in the TCR repertoire R Studio project for drawing the following figures: